plaksiki/SU-Website/reports/week4/reflection.md

 In Sprint 2, we created a new feature, questionnaires, to do this, we combined the parts, important concepts of backend, frontend and databases.
 We also studied the CI configuration.
 We also presented the UAT phase for the customer.
 And since one of the customers is from SU core, that's why we tested our project on future users.
 We also designed the Github, added new issues with descriptions for Sprint 2, and also tracked all changes and completed tasks in the Backlog.

 ## 2. Validated Assumptions

-It was assumed that ESLint and TypeScript checks are sufficient to maintain a uniform code style among the three front—enders - CI is confirmed to automatically catch errors with each PR in main.
-Also guessed that the size of the frontend bundle would remain within 1 MB — it is confirmed that the current bundle is undergoing automatic verification in CI.
-And that the backend tests require PostgreSQL — it is confirmed that DemoApplicationTests crashes without connecting to the database.
-A temporary solution is to compile Maven with the -DskipTests flag.
-Also thought that Vitest is compatible with our Vite + TypeScript stack without additional configuration — it is confirmed that 4 unit tests for event filtering logic are successfully running in CI.
-CI was supposed to work correctly on GitHub Actions for the front (Node.js) and beck (Java 21 + Maven) — confirmed, all checks are green on PR in main.
+### CI & automated testing:
+- ESLint and TypeScript checks are sufficient to maintain uniform code style — confirmed, CI automatically catches errors on every PR to main.
+- Frontend bundle size stays within 1 MB — confirmed, automatic bundle size verification is passing in CI.
+- Vitest is compatible with our Vite + TypeScript stack without additional configuration — confirmed, 4 unit tests for event filtering logic run successfully in CI.
+- GitHub Actions works correctly for both frontend (Node.js) and backend (Java 21 + Maven) — confirmed, all checks are green on PRs to main.
+- Backend tests can run without a database connection — rejected, DemoApplicationTests crashes without PostgreSQL.
+Temporarily resolved using the -DskipTests flag in Maven.

 ### Implementation:
-- The React + TypeScript stack proved to be a suitable choice for the team, allowing successful delivery of the frontend prototype including language switching and event/team templates.
+- React + TypeScript stack is a suitable choice for the team — confirmed, the questionnaire feature was successfully delivered by connecting frontend, backend, and database.

-### Testing & deployment:
+### Deployment:
-- The prototype was successfully demonstrated to the customer, confirming that the core structure of the application meets the basic requirements.
-The website was deployed on the IU virtual machine(VM).
+- The website remains deployable on the IU virtual machine — confirmed, the Sprint 2 increment was successfully demonstrated to the customer on the VM.

 ### Customer feedback:
 **Several assumptions were revised based on customer feedback:**

-- The donation page was assumed to need detailed financial information, but the customer requested a simplified version with only a QR code or link.
-- The events page was assumed to need a "Join" button, but the customer confirmed that informative cards with event details are sufficient.
-- The admin backlog was confirmed to be for internal team use only.

 ## 3. Friction and Gaps